 The quizzes are completed on Canvas at your convenience.
 They will be available online each week and due according to the schedule below.
-For our online asynchronous course, the quizzes for each module are due the Friday before the module exam date.
+For our online asynchronous course, the quizzes for each module are due no later than that module exam date (on Fridays).